PUSHPANJALI021/SRM_COMPANION/README.md

 SRM Companion
-A comprehensive web-based student management system for SRM University students to track attendance, manage study materials, view timetables, and stay organized throughout the semester.
+A comprehensive web-based student management system for SRM University students to track attendance, manage study materials, view timetables, and stay organized throughout the semester

-Overview
-SRM Companion is a student portal web application designed to help students manage their academic life efficiently.
-The application provides a centralized dashboard for tracking attendance, accessing study materials, viewing weekly timetables, and monitoring academic performance.

 Overview
 SRM Companion is a student portal web application designed to help students manage their academic life efficiently.
 The application provides a centralized dashboard for tracking attendance, accessing study materials, viewing weekly timetables, and monitoring academic performance.